-How does the candidate use textual references to help young adolescents understand how to construct meaning from, interpret, OR respond to a complex text?
+How does the candidate use textual references to help students understand how to construct meaning from, interpret, OR respond to a complex text?

-Level 1 Level 2 Level 3 Level 4 Level 5 The candidate focuses on literal comprehension of the text with little or no attention to constructing meaning from, interpreting, OR responding to a complex text.
-OR Materials used in the clips include significant content inaccuracies that will lead to young adolescents' misunderstandings.
-Candidate makes vague or superficial use of textual references to help young adolescents • construct meaning from, • interpret, OR • respond to a complex text.
-Candidate uses textual references in ways that help young adolescents to • construct meaning from, • interpret, OR • respond to a complex text.
-Candidate selects textual references for young adolescent learners to use to check or justify their • constructions of meaning from, • interpretations of, OR • responses to a complex text.
-Candidate facilitates interactions among young adolescents so they strategically select textual references to check or justify their • constructions of meaning from, • interpretations of, OR • responses to a complex text.
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate stays focused on literal comprehension of the text with little or no attention to constructing meaning from, interpreting, OR responding to a complex text.
+OR Materials used in the clips include significant content inaccuracies that will lead to student misunderstandings.
+Candidate makes vague or superficial use of textual references to help students construct meaning from, interpret, OR respond to a complex text.
+Candidate uses textual references in ways that help students to construct meaning from, interpret, OR respond to a complex text.
+Candidate selects textual references for students to use to check or justify their constructions of meaning from, interpretations of, OR responses to a complex text.
+Candidate facilitates interactions among students so they strategically select textual references to check or justify their constructions of meaning from, interpretations of, OR responses to a complex text.

-The Guiding Question addresses how the candidate uses textual references (e.g., direct quotes or paraphrases, references to events, scenes, images, characters and other references that bring students' attention to the text) in the clips to build students' understanding of how to construct meaning from, interpret, or respond to complex text.
+The Guiding Question addresses how the candidate uses textual references (e.g., quotes, scenes, images, characters and other references that direct students' attention to the text itself) in the clips to build students' understanding of how to construct meaning from, interpret, or respond to complex text.